openworm/owmeta/docs/command.rst

 The ``owm`` command line provides a high-level interface for working with owmeta-managed data.
-The central object which ``owm`` works on is the repository, which contains the database -- a set of files in binary format.
+The central object which ``owm`` works on is the repository, which contains the triple store -- a set of files in a binary format.
 The sub-commands act on important files inside the repository or with entities in the database.

 To get usage information::